-Matt Taylor is determined to hold onto his proud record of never being relegated from the Premier League.
+Taylor determined to hold onto proud record

 And he believes he has escaped from worse scenarios than Burnley face at the bottom end of the table.